Media Studies is divided into 2 main areas, reflecting the weighting of the final exams:

 • Creative media production (30%)

-Media Studies is an increasingly prevalent and important subject for young people today.
-We live in a media saturated society and the media industry is the now the fastest growing employment industry in the world.
+Media Studies is an increasingly relevant and important subject for young people today.
+We live in a media saturated society and the media industry is now the fastest growing employment industry in the world.

-As well as this, students will be taught analytical skills similar to those that they use in their English lessons.
-They will be assessed on how they can analyse elements of media language such as camera angles, colours, fonts and word choices.
+As well as this, students are taught analytical skills similar to those that they use in their English lessons.
+They are assessed on how they can analyse elements of media language such as camera angles, colours, fonts and word choices.
 Through this, they need to be able to understand how audiences are targeted, how topics and people are represented and how genre conventions are used.

-Students will learn an extensive range of new terminology and will also be taught the basic skills of the Adobe Creative Suite.
+Students learn an extensive range of new terminology and are also taught the basic skills of the Adobe Creative Suite.

 Year 9 Curriculum